sipmann/sipmann/README.md

 ### Hi there 👋

+- 🔭 I’m always looking for a cool freelance ;)
 - 🌱 I’m currently working as a ADVPL Developer and .net Freelancer
 - ⚡ Fun fact: I've already earned a "Run UPDATE WITHOUT WHERE ON PRODUCTION" badge 😄
 <!--